DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-04 Meeting Notes.md

 ###### Rae's Models
 ###### Kiana's Models

+##### Updated Allister Materials
+- Allister's materials have been updated.
+He is now using the master material that pretty much the rest of the game is using.
+- Now, hto support using the Alpha in his textures as a mask
+- As a result, his hair looks like hair now.
+- Also, I think his scarf is a little skinner around the neck too
+- Also, the new material

 ##### Updated Spell Combos

 - The combo system we have as of right now is very modular, and pretty much allows us to combine different hits to make different and unique combo chains